President Trump ’s time in Vietnam was overwhelmed by his statements about Russia’s interference in the 2016 elections.

 During his meeting with President Quang, at 9:14 am local, Trump gave his condolences to all those affected by Typhoon Damrey and thanked Vietnam for its respectful welcome to him and his delegation.
 Trump also, somewhat randomly, offered up his services to help resolve territorial disputes in the South China Sea between China and Vietnam.
 “I’m a very good mediator and a very good arbitrator.
 I have done plenty of it from both sides.
 So if I can help you, let me know,” Trump said to President Quang.

 Trump’s meeting with Secretary General Trong of the Communist Party of Vietnam was filled with the usual diplomatic remarks.
 His bilateral meeting with Prime Minister Phuc of Vietnam, however, was more substantial.
-After vocalizing the standard pleasantries expected between political leaders, Trump dove straight into asserting his dissatisfaction with the trade imbalance he feels exists between the US and Vietnam.
+After vocalizing the standard pleasantries expected from political leaders, Trump dove straight into asserting his dissatisfaction with the trade imbalance he feels exists between the US and Vietnam.

 “Right now we have a very substantial trade imbalance with Vietnam — approximately $32 billion, which is a tremendous amount of money,” Trump directed to Prime Minister Phuc.